alvinslee/twilio-conversation-relay-huggingface/README.md

-# Voice Assistant with Twilio and Hugging Face Inference Endpoints (Node.js)
+# Voice Assistant with Twilio, HuggingFace, and Tool Calling (Node.js)

 (Originally inspired by this [GitHub repo](https://github.com/robinske/cr-demo) from Kelley Robinson at Twilio)

-This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [ConversationRelay](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay), and the [Hugging Face Inference API](https://www.npmjs.com/package/@huggingface/inference) with Hugging Face Inference Endpoints to create a voice assistant that can engage in two-way conversations over a phone call.
+This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [ConversationRelay](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay), and the [Hugging Face Inference API](https://www.npmjs.com/package/@huggingface/inference) with Hugging Face Inference Endpoints to create a voice assistant that can engage in two-way conversations over a phone call with **tool calling capabilities**.

+## 🚀 New in Part 3: Tool Calling

+This version adds function calling capabilities, allowing your AI assistant to:
+- **Fetch real-time data** from external APIs during conversations
+- **Tell programming jokes** using the JokeAPI
+- **Extend functionality** by adding more tools as needed

+The AI can now dynamically call external services and incorporate the results into natural voice responses!

 ## Prerequisites